tdro-llm/tdro/README.md

 Task-level Distributionally Robust Optimization (tDRO) optimizes over heterogeneous training collections to find robust weights for contrastive fine-tuning a retriever.
 This stage requires a proxy model (which interleaves its own update with weight updates) and a trained reference model (same size with the proxy model).
 After tDRO Optimization, several robust optimized weights are saved in the model output dictionary `results/s1_tdro` by default:

-1. `curr_weights.json`: The final weights at the last step of tDRO.
+1. `curr_weights.json`: Coresponding to **tDRO: Sample Ratio Reweighting** in the paper.
+The final weights at the last step of tDRO.
-2. `topxx_weights.json`: The top xx% tasks with a uniform sampling weights.
+2. `topxx_weights.json`: Coresponding to **tDRO: Dataset Selection Top-xx%** in the paper.
+The top xx% tasks with a uniform sampling weights.
 In our paper, we take the `top70_weights.json` for optimal performances.

 Additionally, the averaged weights `mean_weights.json` or EMA-averaged weights `ema_weights.json` over all tDRO steps are also provided for references.
 These two weights are not used in our experiments.